Evil Genius (TV series): Episodes

-Critical response
+Reception

 Evil Genius has a rating of 80% on Rotten Tomatoes based on 30 reviews, with an average score of 6.45/10.
 The site's consensus reads, "Evil Genius makes up for a lack of conviction and nuance with an intriguing sense of discovery and plenty of entertaining insanity."

 The Daily Telegraph's Ed Cumming gave Evil Genius 4 stars out of 5, calling it "a bizarre, grim story that sticks in the mind".
 Similarly, Greg Morabito reviewed the series favorably for Eater.com, concluding that "Evil Genius explores not just the evidence behind the crimes, but also the lives of the suspects, the victims, and their families."
 Lanre Bakare of The Guardian gave Evil Genius 3 stars out of 5, writing that the series displays "a haunting and unsettling feel as the conspiracy starts to unravel, and the motivations that drove the people who carried out the heist … become apparent."
 Daniel Fienberg wrote in the Hollywood Reporter that Borzillieri's dogged, intense pursuit of a given conclusion made the series intense and revealing but compromised his objectivity.

 Other reviews of the show were less favorable.
 For example, Steve Greene of IndieWire wrote that "Evil Genius takes the idea of an interconnected web and decides to follow every thread at once, bouncing back and forth between storylines with a criminally short attention span.
-There’s something to be discovered in this case, but the show never stays in one place long enough to get a good sense of what it’s actually presenting."
-In another mixed review, Lincoln Michel wrote in GQ that "while Evil Genius has all the right ingredients, something about the proportions are off and the final mixture isn’t as compelling as it could be.
+There's something to be discovered in this case, but the show never stays in one place long enough to get a good sense of what it's actually presenting."
+In another mixed review, Lincoln Michel wrote in GQ that "while Evil Genius has all the right ingredients, something about the proportions are off and the final mixture is not as compelling as it could be.
 Documentaries like Wild Wild Country, Making a Murderer, and Serial ignited great debates about the cases themselves, the larger societal questions, or the failures of the justice system.
-Evil Genius doesn’t really do any of that."
+Evil Genius doesn't really do any of that."
 Nevertheless, Michel described the series as "a perfect binge for the long weekend."
 Jen Chaney of Vulture praised the series for telling a compelling story, while criticizing the way it portrayed Marjorie Diehl-Armstrong's mental illness.

+Film adaptation

+A film of the same name, inspired by the series and case was announced on November 5, 2025.
+It will be directed by Courteney Cox and star Patricia Arquette and David Harbour.